philpagel/PCE174-communication/README.md

   command codes that toggle the apo icon (see protocol.md) but I do not trust that they actually change apo mode.
 Therefore, the code for the `set apo {on|off}` command is currently commented out.
 * Timing in tethered logging (`log`) is not accurate – in fact, all I did was to `sleep` for the number of seconds specified in `-I` between samples.
+The timestamps, however are correct – it's just that the intervals are not necessarily precise.
 I think that's good enough in most situations.
 * The instrument encodes many things in BCD.
 Some BCD values cannot be represented exactly in binary representation.
 E.g. 110.3 turns into 110.30000000000001.